rwaldheim/ecdpt/docs/begin-analyzing.md

 The Graph Builder can be enabled in one of two ways: through the completion of an analysis or the import of a previous R environment.

 The graph builder is where the rapid diagnostics come to light as it is no longer needed to open up the data in another application and worry about further configuration.
 WIthin the contents of the graph builder, you are able to bring your data to life without the need of an external plotter.
+The underlying goal of this utility was to allow the quickest access to your data without worrying about formatting or data filtering, so all the variables are live implemented as soon as they are chosen.
+In its current implementation, you are able to select from the following variables in realtime:
+* Graph Type
+	* Many of these are the ones that could be generated during the analysis, but this allows for comparisons to be made within the same plot
+* Plot Style
+	* All plots generated during analysis are point plot, but the Graph Builder gives you the flexability to plot in points, lines, or both
+* Cells to Analyze
+	* These are the individual cells associated with the particular analysis
+* Cycles of Interest
+	* These are all the cycles associated with the particular cells.
+The cell with the largest number of cycles determines what is seen.
+If two cells are selected and one does not possess a cycle the other does, it is simply ignored in plotting.

+Once you have configured the graph to your desire, there are two modes of export: copy and paste the graph directly into your final format (best for presentations or word documents) or you can type a name for the file and click "Save Graph".
+This will save the graph under the given name within your working directory (displayed upon successful completion).